olenahnyp/lab1_task2/README.md

 3. Wait until your map is created.
 4. Get to know top 10 closest places to you where movies were shot in the year you chose.

+## Sample input
+There is a sample file calles 'location_rest.list'.
+Try to write
+<strong>python movie_map.py 2007 49.83826,24.02324 'locations_test.list'</strong> on a command line.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)